Global Existence of Weak Solutions for the Anisotropic Compressible Stokes System

 \centerline{Dedicated to the memory of Genevi\`eve Raugel}

 { In this paper, we study the problem of global existence of weak solutions for the quasi-stationary compressible Stokes equations with an anisotropic viscous tensor.
-The key element of our proof is the control of a particular defect measure associated to the pressure which avoids the use of the effective flux.
-Using this new tool, we solve an open problem namely global existence of solutions \`a la Leray for such a system without assuming any restriction on the anisotropy amplitude.
-It provides a flexible and natural way to treat compressible quasilinear Stokes systems which are important for instance in biology, porous media, supra-conductivity or other applications in the low Reynolds number regime. }
+This is done by comparing the limit of the equations of the energies associated to a sequence of weak-solutions with the energy equation associated to the system verified by the limit of the sequence of weak-solutions.
+This allows us to construct a particular defect measure associated to the pressure which yields compactness.
+By doing so we avoid the use of the so-called effective flux.
+Using this new tool, we solve an open problem namely global existence of solutions \`{a} la Leray for such a system without assuming any restriction on the anisotropy amplitude.
+This provides a flexible and natural method to treat compressible quasilinear Stokes systems which are important for instance in biology, porous media, supra-conductivity or other applications in the low Reynolds number regime. }

 { \textbf{Keywords:} Compressible Quasi-Stationary Stokes Equations, Anisotropic Viscous Tensor, Global Weak Solutions. }

 { \textbf{MSC:} 35Q35, 35B25, 76T20. }